DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "...Jeanne!?"

-Kai had heard about her elven magic equipments before.
+Kai had heard about her elven magic equipment.
 The origin of her Light Knight title are her spirit garments and elven bow.
 And in special cases even people without magic power are able to use it.